 2. Check Your Filter

-Furnace filters must be changed every several months, depending on the type you use.
+Furnace filters must be changed every couple of months, depending on the type you use.

-Unsure when you last checked yours?
-Remove it and tilt it toward the light.
-If light isn’t visible, get a new one.
+Can’t remember when you last replaced yours?
+Take it out and hold it up to the light.
+If you can’t see light through it, get a new one.

 3. Clean the Inside